FriendsOfTYPO3/extension_builder/Documentation/InDepth/Roundtrip.rst

 Roundtrip mode
 ==============

+.. _editing-existing-extension:

 Editing an existing extension
 =============================

-Sooner or later it comes to the point, where you have to add or rename models but already changed code of the originally created files.
-This is, where the *roundtrip mode* is needed.
-It aims to preserve your manual changes and applying the new model configuration at the same time.
+Sooner or later you get to the point where you need to add or rename models, but already changed code of the originally created files.
+At this point the *roundtrip mode* is needed.
+It aims to preserve your manual changes while applying the new model configuration.

 The roundtrip mode is enabled by default.
-To disable it see the Extension Builder Configuration :doc:`/Configuration/Index`
+To disable it, see the Extension Builder configuration :doc:`/Configuration/Index`.

-The general rule is: All stuff that is editable in the modeler should be applied in the modeler.
-For example if you need another dependency in :file:`ext_emconf.php` you should add it in the modeler and not in :file:`ext_emconf.php` itself.
+The general rule is: All configurations that can be edited in the graphical editor should be applied in the graphical editor.
+For example, if your extension depends on another extension, you should add it in the properties form of the graphical editor and not directly in the :file:`ext_emconf.php` and :file:`composer.json`.

-Be sure to configure the :ref:`overwrite-settings`
+Make sure you configure the :ref:`overwrite-settings`.

+.. _overview-of-the-roundtrip-features:

 Overview of the roundtrip features
 ==================================